|3||Chakapara, West Bengal|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Faridabad air is currently 2 times above WHO exposure recommendation
+PM2.5 concentration in Faridabad air is currently 3 times above the WHO annual air quality guideline value

 |Close your windows to avoid dirty outdoor air|